 Watch this video about the health insurance plan (you can watch full-screen in Mozilla or Internet Explorer by double-clicking it):

 Health insurance fees are charged automatically when students register for courses.
-The annual coverage begins August 15 to August 14 of the following year.
-The fee is $810 for the 2013-2014 academic year.
+The annual coverage begins August 15 to August 31 of the following year.
+Please note that there is an increase to the rates of the Blue Cross Insurance for Concordia University International Students for single year coverage for the 2014-15 year.

 Couple and family insurance information

 Health insurance coverage is also mandatory for spouses and children who are accompanying an international student in Montreal.
 Couple or family coverage is available with the Blue Cross Health Insurance Plan for Concordia International Students, but must be purchased WITHIN 31 DAYS of the arrival of the spouse and/or children in Montreal.
 However, there is no obligation for your dependents to be covered by this Plan.
-For information on other insurers who provide "Visitor's Insurance" on an individual basis, please see the International Students' Health Insurance Plan handout prepared by Vigilis.
+For information on other insurers who provide "Visitor's Insurance" on an individual basis, please see Insurance for Dependants.
 Pease note that international students MUST be covered by the Blue Cross Health Insurance Plan for Concordia International Students even if their dependents are covered by another insurance provider.

 Students who select the Blue Cross Health Insurance Plan for Concordia International Students for their spouse and/or children will be required to provide their names and dates of birth to the ISO so that an insurance card can be issued for them.
 Also, a couple or family coverage will be charged to the student’s account.
 Children born in Canada whose parents are not Canadian citizens or Permanent Residents are considered Canadian citizens from the time their birth is registered with the proper authorities.
 These children, however, do not qualify under the Quebec Health Insurance coverage (Quebec Medicare) and will still need to have private insurance coverage.